TuTAH1/NMS-English-Alien-Words-Mod/README.md

 6. Click Create localisation files, wait
 7. Download NMS Modding station, in settings set folder 2 as project path, go to the folder 2, click RMB → Pack Mod or use AMUMSS
 8. Name .pak file as EnglishAliensWords.
 Mod ready!

+# I just want the mod
+If you just want the mod and somehow wandered in here, download it [here, on the Nexus mods](https://www.nexusmods.com/nomanssky/mods/2070)